Опыт монтажа (анимации) метафор смысла

-The article presents the comparative study of the metaphorical representation of concept GROWTH in Russian and English academic discourse in economics.
-Academic discourse in economics is defined as variety of verbalized human actions, involving writing articles, books, abstracts, etc., and including written texts produced by professionals and intended for other professionals with the same or different expertise, for semi-professionals, i.e. learners, or for non-professionals.
-This definition is in accord with special discourseand language for transferring knowledge of disciplinary nature.
-It is argued that there are some universal characteristics of economics as a field of knowledge, nevertheless most research into economic discourse points to the fact that the way how special knowledge is represented in the economic discourse differs from that in other discourses and in other languages.
+The article presents a comparative study of the metaphorical representation of the concept GROWTH in Russian and English academic discourse in economics.
+Academic discourse in economics is defined as a variety of verbalized human actions, and includes written texts produced by professionals and intended for other professionals with the same or different expertise.
+There proves to be interdependence between conceptualization of special knowledge in discourse and metaphorization of discourse.

-The research focus is to reveal the universal and divergent aspects of metaphor models of concept GROWTH and to compare and contrast metaphor models of this concept in Russian and English academic texts on macroeconomics.
-Taking into account the specificity of economics as a field of knowledge and cultural differences, we assume that metaphor models of economic concepts reflect cultural premises of special knowledge conceptualization.To obtain a deeper insight into cognitive mechanism of the academic discourse in which professional communication may vary in the terms of professional competence, we focus only on the academic texts produced by professionals and intended for learners with a different expertise.
+The present article aims to reveal the universal and divergent aspects of metaphor models of the concept GROWTH and to compare and contrast metaphor models of this concept in Russian and English academic texts on macroeconomics.
+To obtain a deeper insight into the cognitive mechanism of academic discourse in which professional communication may vary in the terms of professional competence, the author focuses only on the academic texts produced by professionals and intended for learners with a different expertise.
+Taking into account the specificity of economics as a field of knowledge and cultural differences, the author assumes that metaphor models of economic concepts reflect cultural premises of special knowledge conceptualization.
 The task is approached through a comprehensive analysis of conceptual metaphor models based on Metaphor Identification Procedure VU University Amsterdam (MIPVU).